monperrus/bots.yml/README.md

 ## The bots.yml configuration file

-Developers can add a `bots.yml` at  the root of their repository.
+Developers can add a `bots.yml` to their repository.
+The file can be either at the root of their repository or in a subfolder `.*/bots.yml` such as `.github/bots.yml`.
 This file specifies:
 * which bots are allowed or disallowed
 * which kinds of contributions are welcomed